-But there are also many potential problems, for example chemical interactions with your medication that need to be avoided.
+There are, however, also many potential problems, for example, chemical interactions with your medication that are crucial to avoid.

-As a result, it is crucial that these treatments are first discussed with your doctor, who always has your best interest at mind.
-Your clinical team is there to make you better, and to discuss any questions or issues you bring up.
+As a result, it is crucial that these treatments are first discussed with your doctor, who always has your best interest in mind.
+Your clinical team is there to make you better, and to address any questions or issues you have.

 Always be honest with the team that takes care of you.

 Alternative and complementary therapies are NOT the same thing.

 Many times we use the term alternative and complementary therapies as if they mean the same thing.
 They can even be combined in the acronym CAM – complementary and alternative medicine.
 They are NOT the same though.

 While a complementary therapy is used alongside conventional medicine, alternative therapies are used instead of conventional medical treatments.

 All conventional/traditional medicine goes through extensive testing before being used in patients.
 Alternative therapies do not, and often, scientific evidence does not support their claims.
 Furthermore, they can be dangerous and harm patients.